SCIInstitute/ShapeWorks/docs/workflow/optimize.md

 - ShapeWorks reports how far the transferred particles landed from each target surface, and warns when a registration looks like it failed.
 Very small or very coarsely sampled inputs are the usual cause.

+**Tuning speed vs. detail (mesh inputs).** A mesh is rasterized to a distance transform before registering; `registration_grid_size` sets that resolution, in voxels across the largest dimension (default 128).
+Lowering it (e.g. 96 or 64) is markedly faster and coarser — useful for a quick pass or a large cohort — while raising it is finer at cubic cost in both time and the size of each cached transform.
+In practice 128 is a good default and gains above ~192 are small; this only affects mesh inputs, since image (distance-transform) inputs already have a resolution.
+The `registration_band` (the width of the surface collar the similarity metric sees) is scaled automatically from the shape size and does not shrink as the grid is raised; set it explicitly only to widen the context for cohorts whose shapes differ substantially.

 ## On Algorithmic Parameters